Biographers and critics: Julien Tiersot (1857-1936)

 Berlioz spent in this place [the Conservatoire] the longest part of his life, some 47 years in all, from his arrival in Paris to the eve of his death.
 He lives on here, not just through the memories cherished by one who considers that his greatest and only title to fame is to have the glory of being his successor, but through the real and tangible presence of his autograph writings; in the course of his laborious career he poured into these all his genius, all his faith, and all his heart.

-Prompted by the centenary celebrations of 1903 he published in 1904 Hector Berlioz et la société de son temps.
+Prompted by the centenary celebrations of 1903 he published in 1904 Hector Berlioz et la société de son temps (see the review by Adolphe Jullien).
 From the start Tiersot declares himself (Preface p.
 III): ‘Hector Berlioz, a luminous genius and a man of high conscience, may be the most characteristic and the most interesting artistic personality of his time; his achievement deserves admiration, and as a man he is no less worthy of being appreciated and loved’.
 But this was not a biography — Tiersot never wrote a full-scale biography of Berlioz, and professed himself satisfied with the existing work of Adolphe Jullien — but a series of thematic studies concentrating on Berlioz the man and his personality and not on his musical works.
 The book is divided into three sections, the first concerned with the setting of the composer’s childhood in Dauphiné, the second with his social context in Romantic France, and the third with his relations with the leading composers of his time.
 For his work Tiersot made extensive use of Berlioz’s numerous writings, as well as those of other contemporaries; one of the distinguishing marks of his approach to Berlioz is that he always defended the truthfulness of the composer’s Memoirs, which at the time it was fashionable to denigrate (as done by Adolphe Boschot his rival).
 ‘A perfectly trustworthy and reliable document, whatever has been said of it’, was his characterisation (p. ii).

 Tiersot’s second contribution came in the form of a lengthy series of articles, some 127 in all, published in the journal Le Ménestrel between 1904 and 1911 (a full listing of these may be found on a separate page on this site).
 The majority of these (117) were grouped in a series entitled Berlioziana, the largest part of which was published between 1904 and 1906, and a second smaller group between 1909 and 1911.
 In addition Tiersot published in the same journal between 1909 and 1911 a smaller number of articles (10) on Berlioz that were outside the main body of Berlioziana.
 The series as a whole constitutes a major contribution to Berlioz studies, but unfortunately all these articles in Le Ménestrel were never collected in book form.
-As a result they are less widely known and read than they deserve to be, and to remedy this we have undertaken to publish for the first time the whole series complete on this site.
+As a result they are less widely known and read than they deserve to be, and to remedy this we have published for the first time the whole series complete on this site.

 Another book by Julien Tiersot, La Musique aux Temps Romantiques (1930), includes an extensive chapter entitled ‘Le Romantisme musical de 1830’, with the subtitle ‘Hector Berlioz’ (pp. 68-106), and he also published a monograph entitled La Damnation de Faust de Berlioz: Étude historique et Critique.
 Analyse Musicale (1922).